aws-samples/sample-mpc-app-packaging-using-kiwi-ng/README.md

 ```

-### Creating a TPM-TEE from the Attestable AMI.
+### Creating an EC2 instance attestation from the Attestable AMI.

 This section details the bare minimum services, components needed to test out the sample App.
 Note that is is not a best practice recommendation.
 We will use AWS CLI commands to create the necessary AWS services, there is a AWS CDK sample project also available in this repo that will help create this and much more.

 #### IAM Policy

-This sample app needs an IAM role that gives the TPM-TEE permissions to
+This sample app needs an IAM role that gives the isolated compute environment permissions to
 1. Download the encrypted artifacts from Amazon S3 bucket
 2. Decrypt the datakey using AWS KMS key decrypt action.

-This example also runs few additional functionality which you would not run out of a TEE typically and for those the following additional IAM permissions are also needed.
+This example also runs few additional functionality (which you would not typically run from the same consumer instance) and for those the following additional IAM permissions are also needed.
 1. Mutate the KMS key policy with various PCR choices as conditions to demonstrate conditional sealing/unsealing.
 2. Delete Loaded models from the S3 bucket.